✍🏼 What should I check before signing a lease?

 11. Legal registration

 - Lease registration: In Taiwan, leases longer than 2 years must be registered with the local household registration office.
-Even for shorter terms, some landlords may require this
+Even for shorter-term leases, some landlords may still request registration for additional protection

 12. Language and translation